Age Group

 Income tax is a direct tax levied by the Government of India on your annual earnings.
 The tax is calculated on your total taxable income for the financial year (April 1 to March 31) and is governed by the Income Tax Act, 1961.
 Every individual with a gross income exceeding the basic exemption limit is required to file an income tax return (ITR).

-As of FY 2024-25, individual taxpayers can choose between two tax regimes — the New Tax Regime (introduced in 2020 and made the default from FY 2023-24) and the Old Tax Regime.
+As of FY 2025-26, individual taxpayers can choose between two tax regimes — the New Tax Regime (made the default from FY 2023-24) and the Old Tax Regime.
 Each regime has different tax slabs and deduction rules, and the best choice depends on your income level and the deductions you are eligible for.

 New Tax Regime